atv2016/frigate_ocr_recognizer/README.md

         - "{{ trigger.payload_json['ocr_text'] | regex_search('PRINE') }}""
 ```

 And attach the appropriate action to it, like TTS or whatever you would like.
 Possibly in the future one could trigger on the watched_ocr string defined in the docker compose file.
+In theory, you could automate your house by holding up a sign in front of the camera (LIGHTS OFF or ALARM, or HELP) and you could then have HA perform it's automations.